excellenteasy/bradypodion-clabot/README.md

-# clabot-sample
+# clabot for bradypodion

-> This is a sample clabot implementation powering the sandbox
+> This clabot instance is watching pull-requests for bradypodion.